 The new items purchased actually do not need any kind of testing.
-But the manufacturers should mark on the product the date when it should be first tested when someone purchases the electronic item.
-You on the safe side can also consult with your technician and reconfirm the testing date mentioned.
+The manufacturers should mark on the product the date when it should be first tested after being purchased.
+To be on the safe side, you can also consult with your technician and reconfirm the testing date mentioned.

 What to test and tag –

 Any electrical device that has a flexible cable, a removable plug or runs on a voltage of more than 50V should be ideally tested and tagged.
 For example, laptops, desktops, photocopiers, fax machines, kitchen and tea room appliances of staff, extension cords, power boards, etc.

 Turn off the appliances –